 The thirds most common obstacle to RPA adoption is the slow pace of technological development in the banking industry.
 Despite being one of the most data-driven domains, the financial sector is lagging behind in digital transformation.
 Most banking platforms, on which core systems of the finance institutions run today, were developed in the 1970s.
-The scope of this problem is huge, with Reuters reporting that almost , a programming language from the 1950s.
+The scope of this problem is huge, with Reuters reporting that almost 43% of US banks use COBOL, a programming language from the 1950s.
 Such outdated tech stack is obviously not compatible with digital age technologies.
 Legacy system replacement projects are massive and expensive, and, on top of that, they pose risks that banks are not ready to mitigate.

 However, postponing the unavoidable restructuring process makes it only more expensive and prone to risks.
 This is why pursuing a digital transformation strategy should be a wholesome and overarching process.